-Most combinations have r^2 -values <0.1 when comparing one dependent data set to the different ENSO time series (Tables $\frac{32-4}{2}$).
-In the following, we only summarise results for the highest r^2 for each dependent time series (across all the nominal, smoothed and detrended records for a station).
-Given that Pearson coefficient and Spearman rank give comparable results (Tables $\frac{2}{2}$ and $\frac{3}{2}$), we quote the Spearman results unless otherwise mentioned and $\frac{3}{2}$ and $\frac{4}{2}$), we quote the Spearman results unless otherwise mentioned.
-P-values for the Spearman ranks indicate that all results for $r^2>0.1$ are significant (p<0.001), except for global $\frac{5}{2}$ CH4 correlations, where no p-values below 0.05 occur.
-Although the analysis provides r^2 -values for lags up to 60 months (Tables 2-4), we consider it likely that lags of >3 years indicate spurious correlations given that individual ENSO events last 1-2 years and global atmospheric mixing times are on order of 1 year.
-Therefore, we also report the highest r^2 for lags <3 years in the following sections.
-For other cases with lags >3 years in Tables 2-4, the highest relevant r^2 -value is lower than the reported value, where the latter places an upper limit on the influence of ENSO.
+Most combinations have $r^2$ values < 0.1 when comparing one dependent data set to the different ENSO time series (Tables 2-4).
+In the following, we only summarize results for the highest $r^2$ for each dependent time series (across all the nominal, smoothed, and detrended records for a station).
+Given that Pearson coefficient and Spearman rank give comparable results (Tables 3 and 4), we quote the Spearman results, unless otherwise mentioned.
+The p values for the Spearman ranks indicate that all results for $r^2 > 0.1$ are significant (p < 0.001), except for global $\delta^{13}$ CH4 correlations, for which no p values below 0.05 occur.
+Although the analysis provides $r^2$ values for lags up to 60 months (Tables 2-4), we consider it likely that lags of >3 years indicate spurious correlations, given that individual ENSO events last 1-2 years and global atmospheric mixing times are on the order of 1 year.
+Therefore, we also report the highest $r^2$ for lags <3 years in the following sections.
+For other cases with lags > 3 years in Tables 2-4, the highest relevant $r^2$ value is lower than the reported value, which places an upper limit on the influence of ENSO.

-Methane mixing ratiosmole fractions show correlations with ENSO of r2-values up to 0.36 at SMO, but only for detrended time series (Table 1).
-HereThe highest values are from (detrended) growth rates, which can be more indicative of dynamics within an ENSO event, rather than its overall emissions impact (Zhang et al., 2018).
+Methane mole fractions show correlations with ENSO of $r^2$ values up to 0.36 at SMO, but only for detrended time series (Table 2).
+The highest values are from (detrended) growth rates, which can be more indicative of dynamics within an ENSO event, rather than its overall emissions impact (Zhang et al., 2018).
 For SMO detrended [CH4] series, lag times are fairly consistent across the various ENSO indices and generally shorter than 1 year.
-For other [CH4] records at SMO and ASC the highest correlations are r2<0.23 withand have lags of over 3 years- (r2<0.19 for lags <3 years).
-The global running mean [CH4] time series shows r2=0.24 (lag: 4.5 years: r2=0.04 for lag <3 years) with the SOI running mean for the period 1998-2016.
-However, for the full length of available data, as well as all BHD records, all correlations are below r2=0.20, with lag times that are variable, extremely short (zero or 1 month) or over 3 years.
+For other [CH4] records at SMO and ASC, the highest correlations are $r^2 < 0.23$ and have lags of over 3 years ( $r^2 < 0.19$ for lags < 3 years).
+The global running mean [CH4] time series shows $r^2 = 0.24$ (lag: 4.5 years; $r^2 = 0.04$ for lag < 3 years) with the SOI running mean for the period 1998-2016.
+However, for the full length of available data, as well as all BHD records, all correlations are below $r^2 = 0.20$ , with lag times that are variable, extremely short (zero or 1 month), or over 3 years.

-The highest correlations are between HCN running means for total column, as well as stratospheric growth rates, and 12-month running mean ENSO records (Table 2).
-Here, ENSO accounts for 30%-51% of the observed variability, depending on the ENSO index.
-For both total and stratospheric HCN, lag times for maximum correlation are generally shorter than one year and are consistent (≤6 months difference) between the various ENSO indices, with exception of the EMI.
+The highest correlations are between HCN total column running means, as well as stratospheric growth rates, and 12-month running mean ENSO records (Table 3).
+Here, ENSO accounts for 30 %-51 % of the observed variability, depending on the ENSO index.
+For both total and stratospheric HCN, lag times for maximum correlation are generally shorter than 1 year and are consistent ( $\leq 6$ months difference) between the various ENSO indices, with exception of the EMI.

-The δ^{13} CH4 records from the stations SMO, ASC, and BHD all have r2-values below 0.2324 (Table 23).
+The $\delta^{13}$ CH4 records from the stations SMO, ASC, and BHD all have $r^2$ values below 0.24 (Table 3).
 Variability in lag times between different ENSO indices for the same dependent record is generally high.